alej0varas/swarmwise-es/README.md

 Move the card to Done when you are ready.

 If you don't know how to use git you can edit the file on-line.

+Translate one item on the table of contents each time in a file named as the item like `Understanding The Swarm` or `The Swarm Is Open...`.